Explainer: How smartphone apps can help 'contact trace' the new coronavirus

 Apple and Google also plan to go a step further later this year by integrating logging functionality directly into their phone software nearly worldwide.

-People who catch the virus would still need to download an app to initiate contact notifications, but even those without apps could still receive notifications.
+People who catch the virus would still need to download an app to initiate contact notifications, but even those without apps could receive notifications.

 Yes.
 The most sensitive issue is who can view a phone’s list of devices it has crossed.
 Nearly everyone agrees on deleting logs after about one month.

-The tools coming from Google and Apple keep names off contact lists and secret to everyone involved, which has drawn plaudits from privacy experts.
+The tools coming from Google and Apple keep names off contact lists and leave the lists secret to everyone involved, which has drawn plaudits from privacy experts.
 Only governments, which must verify that people who say they tested positive for coronavirus actually did so, would know the identity of disease carriers, and even they would not have access to the contact lists.

 But some governments and technologists favor collecting a central database of all “handshakes” between phones because it is an easier system to design and manage.
 Privacy advocates worry that such a database would be a hackers’ goldmine and prone to governmental abuse.